Mrigaank-9/Pose-Estimation-AI/README.md

 # Fitness-Tracker-with-Pose-Estimation
+Click on this link to get the demo
-Use following Steps To use it :
+Use following Steps To use it with out deployment:
 1. In order to use it Download the "exercise_classifier_rf.pkl.gz" , "scaler.pkl" and "app.py"
 2. Go to the Directory where these files are present and type in your cmd "streamlit run app.py"
    ## use this :